 We are a Firewise Community and take actions as a community to mitigate fires.
 Here’s the latest full Community Firewise Assessment that was completed for Arrowwood III and our latest program certificate.
 To maintain our program status every year as a community we host Chipping Days and provide opportunities for community members to be trained.

 A free class is being offered by the Tri-Lakes United Methodist Church Emergency Preparedness Group (EPG) to anybody in the community to become certified as a Neighborhood Ambassador in Wildfire Risk Assessments.
 More information about this program is available in their Wildland Fire Risk Reduction Training Program for Neighborhood Ambassadors flyer.
 Anybody who is interested in this type of class through the Association in the future, can contact our Firewise Committee Contact.

 The National Fire Protection Association (NFPA) recommends preparing your home for fires by treating the three zones surrounding your house and paying attention to tree spacing.
+What are ladder fuels?
 More information is on their website.
 With the proper fire mitigation actions, your property can be saved when a wildfire occurs.

 Our Next Community Volunteer Chipping Date: October 8th, 2022